RiboSphere: Learning Unified and Efficient Representations of RNA Structures: Abstract

 \section{Abstract}

 Accurate RNA structure modeling remains difficult because RNA backbones are highly flexible, non-canonical interactions are prevalent, and experimentally determined 3D structures are comparatively scarce.
 We introduce \emph{RiboSphere}, a framework that learns \emph{discrete} geometric representations of RNA by combining vector quantization with flow matching.
 Our design is motivated by the modular organization of RNA architecture: complex folds are composed from recurring structural motifs.
-RiboSphere uses a geometric transformer encoder to produce SE(3)-invariant (rotation/translation-invariant) features, which are discretized with finite scalar quantization (FSQ) into a finite vocabulary of latent codes.
+RiboSphere uses a geometric transformer encoder trained using mean-centered coordinates and random rotation augmentation to produce geometry-aware features, which are discretized with finite scalar quantization (FSQ) into a finite vocabulary of latent codes.
 Conditioned on these discrete codes, a flow-matching decoder reconstructs atomic coordinates, enabling high-fidelity structure generation.
 We find that the learned code indices are enriched for specific RNA motifs, suggesting that the model captures motif-level compositional structure rather than acting as a purely compressive bottleneck.
 Across benchmarks, RiboSphere achieves strong performance in structure reconstruction (RMSD 1.25\,\AA, TM-score 0.84), and its pretrained discrete representations transfer effectively to inverse folding and RNA--ligand binding prediction, with robust generalization in data-scarce regimes.
+Code is available here: \url{https://github.com/Zhangz312/RiboSphere}